risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ### Install Apache Superset

 To install Apache Superset, follow the guide on [Installing locally using Docker Compose](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose#installing-superset-locally-using-docker-compose).
 This tutorial will go over how to install the database driver in Docker so we recommend installing using Docker Compose.

+## Establish the connection between Superset and RisingWave

 ### Add the sqlalchemy-risingwave driver